Eastern Area Soccer League

 9. Slide Tackles:

 b.
-If a player performs a slide tackle during a game the referee will give out a yellow card.
+If a player, outside of the exception above, performs a slide tackle during a game the referee will give out a yellow card.

 10. In order to encourage fair competition and discourage coaches from running up the score: